xxalsgh0203/Medical_reservation/README.md

 # Medical-Clinic-Database

 ## About the project
 This website was created as a group project for COSC3380, and is meant to be used by a small medical clinic further help them execute necessary business operations.
-There are three different user types that can use this website: Patients, Doctors, and Administratos.
+There are three different user types that can use this website: Patients, Doctors, and Administrators.
 Each user type has the ability to login in, but only Patients are allowed to use the sign up.
 Once logged in, each user is automatically redirected to the main page for their user type.
 Each user type is presented with different relevent information and features to help them execute their intended tasks.
-Also, all users have access to the navbar at the top of the page, which easily allows them to navigate to the main page, authentication pages, main user type page.
-The main user type page is accessible through the "Manage Appointments button"
+Also, all users have access to the navbar at the top of the page, which easily allows them to navigate to the main page, authentication pages, and main user type page.
+The main user type page is accessible through the "Manage Appointments" button.

 ## File structure